tsunami416604/azure-docs.hu-hu/articles/api-management/api-management-howto-setup-delegation.md

 ---
-title: A felhasználói regisztráció és a termék-előfizetés delegálása
+title: How to delegate user registration and product subscription
-description: Megtudhatja, hogyan delegálhat felhasználói regisztrációt és előfizetést harmadik félnek az Azure API Managementban.
+description: Learn how to delegate user registration and product subscription to a third party in Azure API Management.
 services: api-management
 documentationcenter: ''
 author: vladvino